Folkestone Groomers Directory

 • Double coats (Collies, Huskies, Retrievers): Slicker weekly + undercoat rake during seasonal sheds

 • Curly/wool coats (Poodle mixes, Bichons): Slicker + comb every 1-2 days, detangle before baths.
-See our detailed daily routine for Poodles and Doodles for breed-specific guidance.
+See our detailed daily routine for Poodles and Doodles for breed-specific guidance, or our comprehensive Shih Tzu and Bichon care guide for small breed specifics.

 • Long/silky coats (Spaniels, Yorkies): Daily light brush + comb, check ears for hidden knots